The Expedition Manual

 Planning critera, equipment, vehicles for desert terrain, fuel, food and water, personnel and training, driving and vehicle recovery, photography, vehicle maintenance, modification and tyres, medical and survivial, navigation, maps and rescue aids.
 Tom Sheppard, June 1988.
 ISBN 978-0-907649-15-1

 Logistics & equipment for diving expeditions, marine biology and conservation projects, collecting marine biological specimens, underwater geomorphology, and the management of marine archaeological projects abroad.
 Rob Palmer (ed), 1990.
 ISBN 978 0 907649 31 1.

-We’ve put together a few Q&A’s which have come our way in the last few years – all to do with the legalities of organising expeditions and trips.
-Click here to download!
+We’ve put together a few frequently asked questions which have come our way in the last few years – all to do with the legalities of organising expeditions and trips.

-Nothing ventured…….by Tim Gill (Copyright 2010 English Outdoor Council) is available to download here.
-Examining the myths and realities of what some call our “risk-averse culture”, this document studies the issues surrounding outdoor activities, and how teachers and leaders can take a confident approach to planning activities for young people in their care.
+Nothing ventured… by Tim Gill (Copyright 2010 English Outdoor Council) examinines the myths and realities of what some call our “risk-averse culture”.
+This document studies the issues surrounding outdoor activities, and how teachers and leaders can take a confident approach to planning activities for young people in their care.

 This fascinating article is taken from the July-August 2010 ISO Focus magazine, and written by Graham Derrick and Brian Such.
 In light of the work starting on a new ISO standard for adventure tourism by the working group ISO/TC 228/WG7, the article reviews previously published material on this subject, and asks if the industry’s practices and prospects have changed substantially in recent years.

 The AAIAC (Adventure Activities Industry Advisory Committee) has produced an interesting document about how to survive a career in the outdoor activities industry.